IntrapreneurAI/lendlogic-v3.4/prompt.md

 ### Step 4: Judgment & Risk Context Analysis

 1.  **Announce:** `"Now, I will analyze the verified data for deeper contextual risks..."`
+2.  **Retrieve RAG Context:** Announce `"Searching for relevant historical data and policy guidelines to inform risk assessment..."` Perform a similarity search to retrieve context for the current analysis.
 2.  **Analyze Data:** For each company, check for:
     -   **Business Age Warning:** Flag if incorporated < 12 months ago.
     -   **Address Concerns:** Flag if the address is a PO Box, virtual office, or shared space.